Asynchronous Reasoning: Training-Free Interactive Thinking LLMs: Related Work

 \subsection{Efficient LLM Reasoning}

-As discussed earlier, there is a wide range of tasks that require LLMs to reason in real-time.
-However, most thinking LLMs~\cite{openai_o1,deepseek_r1,qwen3} follow a read-think-answer cycle, making them inherently non-interactive.
-When receiving new information mid-thought, such LLMs can either interrupt their reasoning to react, but sacrifice any incomplete thought tokens, or continue reasoning non-interactively.
+As we have shown above, there is a wide range of tasks that require LLMs to reason in real time.
+However, most thinking models~\cite{openai_o1,deepseek_r1,qwen3} follow a read-think-answer cycle, which is inherently non-interactive.
+When receiving new information mid-thought, such LLMs can either interrupt their reasoning to react, sacrificing any incomplete thought tokens, or continue reasoning non-interactively.